Extending Failover Manager permissions v4

 To allow the new user to manage Failover Manager as a service, provide a custom script or unit file.

 manage-vip that resides in

-- This directory is only accessible to root and users in the
+- This directory is accessible only to root and users in the efm group.

-- The binary is only executable by root and the
+- The binary is executable only by root and the efm group.

 For security reasons, we recommend against modifying the access privileges of the